Back to Basics: Multifamily Real Estate Fundamentals (2024)

 Multifamily Long-term Fundamentals Remain Strong

 Precise estimates are difficult to validate, but experts anticipate approximately 500k to 750k annualized new multifamily units will be delivered between now and the end of Q2 2025.
-These units are in various phases of the development pipeline today, but will all be new and available for occupancy during the next 6-8 quarters.
+These units are in various phases of the development pipeline today, but will all be new and available for occupancy during the next 6-8 quarters; in fact, net delivery has increased by 20% as of Q1 2024.
 In some markets, this means new supply bursts of 5-10% of total inventory will increase pressure on rental rates as the market absorbs the new supply.
 Regardless, we are excited about the long-term fundamentals of the multifamily sector.

 While the multifamily sector will face numerous challenges, such as economic uncertainty, cost inflation on services, taxes, insurance and interest charges, and challenging labor supply, experienced operators are equipped to mitigate these and other risks.
 We continue to remain optimistic about multifamily’s outlook as a high-conviction property type.